briandorsey/AdventOfCode/2022/day18/README.md

 ## TIL (Learned... or Looked up)
 * `loop` was helpful to avoid keeping references to a datastructure that I needed to mutate while looping over. `for` wouldn't have worked, I don't think.
+* `HashSet` doesn't have `.pop()` - seems to be on purpose to avoid folks accidentally writing slow code.
+Several of the comments recommend [IndexMap / IndexSet](https://github.com/bluss/indexmap) instead.
+Looks good and says it's pretty much the same speed as the std library ones.

 ## review and iterate
 * has a [solution]()